Personal profile

 Research interests

 My research has centred on cultural approaches to energy in twentieth century America and more recently Britain.
-My forthcoming book Moral Energy in America: From the Progressive Era to the Atomic Bomb (Johns Hopkins: 2025) explores the birth of an ‘energy consciousness’ in the United States in the first half of the twentieth century.
+My first book Moral Energy in America: From the Progressive Era to the Atomic Bomb (Johns Hopkins: 2025) explores the birth of an ‘energy consciousness’ in the United States in the first half of the twentieth century.
 In addition to focusing on the role of conceptual frameworks in defining energy, I have also looked to the history of emotions, and more recently the medical humanities to better understand our relationship to energy in the psat.
 I have published widely in this area in journals including, Environmental History, the Journal for Canadian History, the History Workshop Journal, and Environment, Space, Place.

 I also co-authored (with Hiroki Shin and Frank Trentmann), Power, Energy and International Cooperation: A History of the World Energy Council.
 (Munich: Oekom Verlag, 2019) which examined the role of experts, expertise and international organisations in shaping international policy relating to energy.